intel/cassian/src/test_suites/oclc/oclc_sub_group_functions/README.md

   * Run OpenCL C kernel that calls `sub_group_scan_exclusive_add` in multiple work-groups and sub-groups.
   * Output is compared against reference values computed on the host.
 * Expectations: Work-items in a sub-group are properly synchronized and computed values are correct.
+  * Each work-item register its value to the scan function.
+The value `expected_value` for each work-item should be returned.
+    In this case result value is changing for each work-item and equals the sum of `sub_group_local_id + 1` values for all work-items excluding current which id equals `sub_group_local_id`.
+For first work-item (no previous work-items) value 0 is returned.
 * Parameters:
   * Scalar data types: `char`, `uchar`, `short`, `ushort`, `int`, `uint`, `long`, `ulong`, `float`, `half`, `double`.
   * Dimensions: 1D, 2D, 3D.
-  * Values:
-    * Each work item register its value to the scan function.
-The value `expected_value` for each work item should be returned.
-    In this case result value is changing for each work item and equals the sum of `sub_group_local_id + 1` all only previous.
-For first work item (no previous workitems) value 0 is returned.